raahymrehan0/raahymrehan0/README.md

 # Hi there, I'm Raahym 👋

 Welcome to my GitHub profile!
-I'm a first-year BSc Computer Science student at University College London (UCL), passionate about problem-solving, artificial intelligence, and machine learning.
+I'm a second-year BSc Computer Science student at University College London (UCL), passionate about problem-solving, artificial intelligence, and machine learning.

 ## 🚀 About Me
 - 🎓 Currently studying **Computer Science** at **UCL**